 What is whey?
 “The liquid left after milk curdles,” says Letchford.
 “It contains 15-20 percent of the total protein in milk.
 This protein contains essential amino acids and is readily absorbed by the system.”

 BCAAs vs. Glutamine

 Glutamine is actually an amino acid, like leucine, valine, and isoleucine — but because it naturally occurs in your body, it is not branched.
-Though glutamine is not an essential amino acid: you do not need to consume it as your body can make it.
+In addition, glutamine is not an essential amino acid: you do not need to consume it as your body can make it.

-Bates says, “it can become conditionally essential, which means your body temporarily isn’t able to make it (or make enough) depending on certain stressors or illnesses.”
+Bates says, “however, glutamine can become conditionally essential, which means your body becomes deficient in it depending on certain stressors like intense exercise or illnesses.”

 When athletes are tested on micronutrients, many are found to be deficient in glutamine.
 Why?
 Because exercise tends to cause glutamine deficiencies, that can lead to cognitive impairment (lack of focus, lack of motivation), impaired digestion, mental and physical fatigue, and increased inflammation.

 BCAAs and creatine are both derived from amino acids.
 So, how do they differ?